 It’s easy to confuse arrogance with self confidence.
 Especially when your own self confidence is wavering.
 And you don’t believe in yourself.

-From this point of view it’s easy to confuse another person’s high confidence for blatant arrogance.
-But trust me there’s a big difference between the two definitions.
+From this point of view, it’s easy to confuse another person’s high confidence for blatant arrogance.
+Certain rappers are prime examples of this.

 Hitler is what you’d call arrogant.
 He’d spit on you if you were anything but blonde with blue eyes.
 Treating you no better than a cockroach or an ant under his shoes.